 Michael Damphousse - President

-Mike is the founder and CEO of Category Design Advisors, Director of Green Leads and Director of Big Island Pond Corporation.
-Mike has served as Chairman of Youth Tech Entrepreneurs and has served on several other boards of both business and non-profits.
+Mike is the founder and CEO of Category Design Advisors and a Limited Parter of Stage 2 Capital.
+Mike has served as a Director of Big Island Pond Corporation, a Director Green Leads, Chairman of Youth Tech Entrepreneurs and has served on several other boards of both business and non-profits.
 Mike brings a great deal of general management, marketing and business development expertise to the organization and is dedicated to setting the brand and future direction of Friends to be a long term foundation for Big Island Pond.
 He lives in Conley's Grove with his wife Linda and loves having his three daughters and grandkids, friends and family enjoy this wonderful lake.
 Mike has a BS in Computer Science from Merrimack College.

 After searching for a couple years, Ed and his wife Susan purchased a seasonal cottage in Conley's Grove, Atkinson in 2017.
 Proximity to their work locations in the Nashua area allows them to be nearly full time residents from May to October.
 In addition to the natural beauty and recreational opportunities found at Big Island Pond, they are enjoying the sense of community that lake life offers.
 Ed has experience of serving on Boards of Directors for homeowners associations where he has lived, and for youth sports leagues.
 As an avid catch and release fisherman, Ed is very interested in maintaining the water quality of Big Island Pond.